-A book, released in 2018, “The Psychobiotic Revolution” reveals that our brain health and state of mind are intimately connected to our gut bacteria (microbiome).
+“The Psychobiotic Revolution," a book released in 2017 by Irish scientists, reveals that our brain health and state of mind are intimately connected to our gut bacteria (microbiome).
 These discoveries could help change the way we treat conditions such as depression and anxiety.

 For the last 14 years Professor John Cryan, Chair of the Department of Anatomy and Neuroscience at University College Cork (UCC) and Ted Dinan, Professor of Psychiatry at the University, have worked to establish the gut-brain connection at the SFI Research Centre, APC Microbiome Ireland.

 They have painstakingly researched how the food we eat has an impact on our psychological well-being, investigating how the bacteria living in our gut, the microbiota, can influence our brains.